Josko/ccbot/readme.txt

 lang_0021 = Come again for more DotA games.

-If you want to disable any of the lines without recompiling (sending 1 instead of 2 lines) of greet just shorten the line to only 1 character.
+If you want to disable any of the lines without recompiling (sending 1 instead of 2 lines) of greet just shorten the line to only 1 or 0 characters.
 Example for sending 1 line greet:

 lang_0020 = /w $USER$ Welcome to the $CHANNEL$ channel!
-Enjoy your stay. lang_0021 = 2
+Enjoy your stay. lang_0021 =

-Because lang_0021 message length is lower then 2 (this value is coded in bnet.cpp)  - it won't be printed and sent to the server.
+Because lang_0021 message length is lower then 1 - it won't be printed and sent to the server.

 ================================
 Using CC Bot on Multiple Realms